sncosmo/sncosmo/docs/photdata.rst

 * The bandpass in which the observation was taken
 * The flux
 * The uncertainty on the flux
-* The zeropoint (and magnitude system) tying the flux to a physical system.
+* The zeropoint tying the flux to a physical system.
+* The magnitude system that the zeropoint is in.

 Therefore, ``data`` must have a column to represent each quantity.
-The column names are somewhat flexible.
+The column *names* are somewhat flexible.
 The table below shows the acceptable column names for ``data``.
 For example ``data`` must contain exactly one of ``'date'``, ``'jd'``, ``'mjdobs'``, ``'mjd'``, or ``'time'``.

-.. automodule:: sncosmo.photometric_data
+.. automodule:: sncosmo.photdata

 Reading and Writing photometric data from files
 ===============================================